tinacms/tinacms-site/content/docs/concepts/forms.md

 ## Creating Custom Forms

 If you want to make custom forms, they can be created by invoking the `useForm`, `useLocalForm`, or `useGlobalForm` hooks.
-They are incredibly similar, the main different being that `useLocalForm` & `useGlobalForm` will actually register the forms as plugins, and `useForm` does not.
+They are incredibly similar, the main difference being that `useLocalForm` & `useGlobalForm` will actually register the forms as plugins, and `useForm` does not.

 <tip>**Please note:** creating custom forms is considered an advanced usecase.
 It is recommended for most folks to use Tina's predefined forms mentioned above.</tip>